 My thoughts are it is both normal AND some sort of depression.
 This is what I determined with my wonderful and supportive obstetrician who said even in a perfect world the hormonal change would still have taken me for a loop and it's not a perfect world.
 Just knowing this helped ease the guilt, anger, and tears a bit.
 And my doctor offered Zoloft which I couldn't take while breastfeeding.
 By the time I weaned my daughter I was more myself and didn't need the medication.

 I think exercise and time to yourself is critical.
-I know you don't know me but I'm so passionate about this that I'm willing to offer myself to come sit with your baby while you do what you need.
-E-mail me and I'm happy to come meet you or to talk via phone."
+I know you don't know me but I'm so passionate about this that I'm willing to offer myself to come sit with your baby while you do what you need."

 "As others have suggested do something for yourself every day whether it's yoga pedicure napping reading.
 It will get better but u have to find your happy and health to be there with and for your family.
 Lean on friends and families.
 Be kind to yourself and try to relax.
 Nobody ever really discusses the first 9 months-- baby is a blob and doesn't show much love and appreciation and husbands can't do anything right.